Plugins

 #Advanced

-Would you like to use an alternative model state manager instead of Spatie Laravel model state?
+Would you like to use an alternative model state driver instead of Spatie Laravel model state?
 You can certainly do so.
-Simply create your own manager by creating a class that implements to the Manager interface.
+Simply create your own driver by creating a class that implements the following Driver interface.

 <?php